cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/conditional-when.md

 7. Navigate to the **helloworld-nodejs** job on your CloudBees CI Managed Controller and the job for the **main** branch should be running or queued to run.
 Click on the run and after it has completed notice that the ***Build and Push Image*** stage was not skipped. ![Stage Not Skipped](stage-not-skipped.png?width=50pc)

+{{% notice note %}}
+A Jenkins Pipeline job was automatically created for the pull request (which is really just a special type of GitHub branch) and the `main` branch by the Multibranch Pipeline project when the `Jenkisfile` was added to those branches.
+{{% /notice %}}

 ## Using the When Directive with Nested Stages

 In this lab we will learn how you can combine nested `stages` with the `when` directive so that you don't have repeat a `when` condition for every `stage` it applies.
 We will also update the ***Test*** `stage` so it will only execute when the condition is false.